Robert B. Westbrook (pilot): World War II

 Westbrook was promoted to first lieutenant in October, and on October 20, the 44th FS pilots and ground crews were transported to New Caledonia.
 Shortly thereafter, the squadron's P-40s arrived at the port of Espiritu Santo.
 When the planes were operational, the pilots flew them from Espiritu to their new base on the nearby island of Efate.

 The 44th FS became part of the 13th Air Force when it was activated on January 13, 1943.
 A week later, its pilots flew their planes to Guadalcanal in the Solomon Islands, from which they began flying combat missions.
 Westbrook scored his first kill on January 13, 1943, when he shot down an A6M Zero, during an intercept of an Imperial Japanese Navy Air Service raid on Guadalcanal consisting of nine Mitsubishi G4M "Betty" bombers escorted by 30 A6M Zeros.
 On February 14, while flying a bomber escort of B-24 Liberators, Westbrook shot down one enemy fighter, while other P-40 pilots shot down four and probably destroyed two others.
-Westbrook received his first Silver Star, for this mission.
+Westbrook received his first Silver Star for this mission.
 On April 14, the 44th FS was assigned at Guadalcanal with the 18th Fighter Group.
 Westbrook was promoted to captain in early May.
+On June 7, during an interception of more than 40 A6M Zeroes over Guadalcanal, he shot down two Zeroes, bringing his total to four aerial victories.

 On June 12, Westbrook shot down a Zero near the Russell Islands, northwest of Guadalcanal.
 This was his fifth aerial victory and this made him the first flying ace of the 44th FS.
 He scored his final aerial victories in the P-40, when he shot down a Nakajima A6M2-N "Hap" and a Zero, while protecting Allied ships that were supporting the landings on New Georgia and Rendova Islands.
 On September 25, 1943, Westbrook was promoted to major and became commander of the 44th Fighter Squadron.
 The 44th FS transitioned from the P-40 to Lockheed P-38 Lightning.
 Westbrook flew his first combat mission in the P-38 on October 10 and on the same day, while flying a bomber escort with the 339th Fighter Squadron, he shot down one enemy airplane and shared destruction of another, crediting him with 44th FS' first aerial victories while flying the P-38.
-On September 1943, Westbrook was promoted to major and became commander of the 44th Fighter Squadron.
+In September 1943, Westbrook was promoted to major and became commander of the 44th Fighter Squadron.